banisterious/obsidian-oneirometrics/docs/ISSUES.md

      - Added detailed logging and used DevTools to diagnose and verify fixes (see [LOGGING.md](LOGGING.md) and [PERFORMANCE_TESTING.md](PERFORMANCE_TESTING.md)).
    - Status: ✅ Fixed

+13. **Metrics Table Only Showing Word Count**
+   - Issue: The metrics table in the OneiroMetrics note only displayed the word count and not other metrics.
+   - Fix: Updated the metrics parsing logic to handle case-insensitive metric names and ensure all metrics are added to the global metrics record.
+   - Status: ✅ Fixed

 ## Recent Changes

 ### Filter System